 Here are seven key points clinical trial managers should consider to help improve participant retention.

 1. Offer remote engagement: According to recent studies, most patients have no problem using technology to remotely participate in a clinical trial.
-Multimedia tools such as telehealth, video education, comprehension testing, and eConsent can help convert and retain more participants.
+Multimedia tools such as telehealth, video education, patient engagement software, comprehension testing, and eConsent software can help convert and retain more participants.

 3. Provide timely reminders: Cut down on “no shows” and utilize technology such as text messaging to consistently remind participants about their next scheduled appointment.
-Text messaging is also a proven effective way to communicate new safety expectations and processes recently implemented by the site(s).
+Patient engagement and eConsent software even provides text messaging – a proven effective way to communicate new safety expectations and processes recently implemented by the site(s).

 4. Include video as part of your eConsent process: Include multimedia capabilities such as video and informational documents that help educate participants of key study protocols, procedures and expectations.
 In an article published by Otsuka Pharmaceutical, internal data analysis indicated there was a correlation between participants who spent more time on the video and those who completed the study, suggesting that watching the video may help improve retention rates.